stateless-solutions/litepaper/litepaper.md

 also choose from a variety of proof-based services tailored to their specific use cases.

-**2026**: Establish a decentralized prover market that catalyzes direct peer-to-peer connections between consumers and nodes, significantly enhancing the integrity and efficiency across decentralized ecosystems.
-This market will facilitate direct peer-to-peer connections, fostering a permisionless ecosystem for data consumers.
-The key to this ecosystem is the verifiable compute that underlies every service, ensuring that each transaction and interaction within the Stateless infrastructure is trustworthy and transparent.
-This initiative, grounded in a blockchain-agnostic ZK infrastructure, enables Stateless to substantiate any transaction on any network supported by the protocol.
+**2026**: Establish a decentralized prover market that enhances the integrity and efficiency of decentralized ecosystems by catalyzing direct peer-to-peer connection, consumption, and payment between consumers and nodes.
+This permissionless ecosystem, built on the foundation of verifiable compute, ensures the trustworthiness and transparency of every interaction.
+With blockchain-agnostic proof infrastructure, Stateless enables the client-side validation of data requests across any supported network or service through a combination of trust-minimized and trustless operations.

 ```mermaid
 graph LR